ChaimSh/i-places/README.md

 # iPlaces

-iPlaces is an application built inorder for a user to be able to list their visted places.
+iPlaces is an application built in order for a user to be able to list their visted places.
 This goes along with being to reference their visit with a map and picture to go a long.

 ## Technologies
-The front-end of this app is built with React.js.
+The front-end of this application (currently being viewed) is built with React.js.
 Making use of modern practices such as custom hooks, styling and libraries.

-The back end of this aplication will be using Node.js and Express.js.
+The back-end of this application will be using Node.js and Express.js.
 MongoDB for Data-basing.
+(Although not totally complete yet)
-Please navigate to the back end here.
+Please navigate to the back end [here](https://github.com/ChaimSh/i-places-backend).